 Economic theory predicts that profit-maximizing firms seek to amortize fixed costs over the sale of many units.
 Given the high fixed R&D costs of developing a new drug, larger potential markets tend to be more attractive.
 There is ample empirical evidence of the relationship between market size and investments in drug development.
-Ward and Dranove (1995) associated a 10 percent increase in demand in a therapeutic area with a 5-8 percent increase in R&D spending.
-Lichtenberg and Waldfogel (2003) linked market size to R&D investment; indeed, this relationship - and the consequential absence of investment in treatments for rare conditions - was the basis for the Orphan Drug Act in the US.
-Finkelstein (2004) examined the response of pharmaceutical firms to the implementation of US federal policies that required childhood vaccination against six diseases.
+Ward and Dranove (1995) associated a 10% increase in demand in a therapeutic area with a 5% to 8% increase in R&D spending.
+Lichtenberg and Waldfogel (2003) linked market size to R&D investment; indeed, this relationship, and the consequent absence of investment in treatments for rare conditions, was the basis for the Orphan Drug Act in the United States.
+Finkelstein (2004) examined the response of pharmaceutical firms to the implementation of U.S. federal policies that required childhood vaccination against six diseases.
 This paper found that research firms responded to the dramatic increase in expected demand by doubling the number of drugs in clinical trials.
-Acemoglu and Linn (2004) studied the relationship between market size and drug launches in the US.
+Acemoglu and Linn (2004) studied the relationship between market size and drug launches in the United States.
 The results associate an increase of 1% in market size with a 4% increase in the number of new drugs introduced.
 Thus, the projected size of the market is an important factor in decisions to invest in pharmaceutical R&D.